 I am excited to be joining Future kids and am looking forward to being part of a team who are also passionate about children and working with them to help them not only grow but thrive and succeed.

 I am thankful for the opportunity to get to know you and welcome meeting you all and developing the many relationships that are to come.

-Kia ora my name is Dale,
+Kia ora My name is Na,

 I began working in Early Childhood Education in 2015 and completed my Graducate Diploma of Teaching (Early Childhood) in 2017.

 I believe children learn best when they feel secure and are immersed in a rich, natural environment.
 I have a true passion for working in the early childhood industry and enjoy building special relationships with children and their whānau.

 I am a mother of three children, one daughter and two sons.
 Hamilton has been my home for the past 17 years.
 My interests are music, travel and hiking.
 I love to spend most of my spare time with my friends and family, just relaxing, hanging out and embracing the special moment.